LincolnKermit/LiveScan/README.md

   pip3 install flask
   python3 Server/app.py
 ```

 The server is running on private_ip:1337

-### Launch the App
+### Swift App

-*Convert the swift app into .ipa through XCode and run it into an iPhone as dev-mode.*
+*For the GPS Coordinates : Convert the swift app into .ipa through XCode and run it into an iPhone as dev-mode.*

+**Note : You can also send any POST Requests with longitude=x.xxxx, latitude=y.yyyyyyyy @ server:1337/upload_gps**

 ## Tech Stack

 **Client:** Swift